riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/09-checkboxlist.md

 -------------------------------------

-DotVVM `CheckBox` can be bound to a typed collection of values.
-Values that are checked will appear in the collection.
+DotVVM [CheckBox](https://www.dotvvm.com/docs/controls/builtin/CheckBox/2.0) can be bound to a single boolean property, or to a typed collection of values.
+Values which are checked will appear in the collection, and vice-versa.

 ### Default.dothtml